 There are pros and cons to all types of 3d printing.
 SLA has many great things going for it but its not what you need 100% of the time.
 For example if your not bothered by the surface finish then PLA may be more suitable as its cheaper.

-Part orientation plays a specific role in directional strength of the part, it also defines where the supports will be placed.
-Usually if there are any surfaces that has a tight fit with another part, it is important to orient the part so no supports are located there, otherwise the marks left by the supports could interupt the tolerance of the fitting.
+Part orientation defines where the supports will be placed which makes it a important factor for the final finish.
+Usually if there are any surfaces that have a tight fit with another part, it is important to orient the part so no supports are located in these mating areas, otherwise the marks left by the supports could interupt the tolerance of the fitting.
 If the print is purely for show, or ‘cosmetic’ then the part should be orientated so that the most visible surfaces do not need supports.

 In theory if all the supports have been removed and its printed at the finest layer height setting then there should be no visual difference whatever orientation your part is printed.
 In general we pick the orientation of prints however if you need a specific orientation, let us know when you send the file and we’ll certainly oblige.

 Absorption band: 385nm-410nm(wavelength)